 Reds snap 4-game losing skid with 3-2 win over Cardinals

+“It was a good game,” St. Louis manager Mike Shildt said “They pitched well.
+We pitched well.
+They came out on top.

-Suarez led off the seventh with a walk and scored from first on a double into the left-center field gap by Puig.
-Two pitches later, VanMeter hit a two-run homer into the Cincinnati bullpen down the right field line.
+Mikolas hadn’t allowed a runner past first base before Suarez led off the seventh with a walk and scored from first on a double into the left-center field gap by Puig.
+Two pitches later, VanMeter homered into the Cincinnati bullpen down the right field line.

+“We are really happy for Josh VanMeter,” Reds manager David Bell said.
+“It was a big home run, obviously.
+He can hit.
+He has a good approach at the plate.
+He takes good at-bats.
+His demeanor is calm.
+He’s competitive, but he is also very steady.
+It shows up in good at-bats.”

+“You never want to start an inning walking a guy,” Mikolas said.
+“There were a couple of close pitches.”

 Mikolas (6-10) allowed six hits and three runs with two walks and four strikeouts.
 He also hit a batter.